 Fitness, Recreation & Wellness

-Colby Wyckoff is the Recreation and Wellness Administrative Director and the Assistant Director of Camp Shalom.
+Colby Wyckoff is the Director of Member Relations and the Assistant Director of Camp Shalom.

 After growing up at the JCC, Colby started working part-time at the J in 2002, before becoming a full-time employee in 2008.